-Many couples move in together before they get married.
+Many couples are moving in together before they get married.
 Deciding to live together is a big step in any relationship.
-It generally means you’re seriously thinking about marriage, but you want to do a little more investigating before taking the plunge.
+It generally means you’re seriously thinking about commitment, but you want to do a little more investigating before taking the plunge.

 Though it can seem romantic to merge your finances as you merge your closet space, it’s probably too early to consolidate your assets.
 Keep your money separate-maintain a checking account and credit cards in your name, and manage your own investments-at least until you’re ready to take things to the next level.

 Living together is a trial run at marriage, so start establishing good financial habits for a successful long-term relationship.
 Here are five steps you can take to build a solid foundation for the future:

 - Decide whether you will share expenses such as rent, utilities and groceries 50/50 or divide them proportionately, based on your incomes.

 - Once you determine how much each of you will contribute, create a household budget, and decide who will monitor the budget.

 - Decide which expenses you’ll each be responsible for.
 For example, you may decide that your partner will mail in the rent check every month and pay the utilities, and you’ll do the grocery shopping.